• Skip to primary navigation

 Frost the cake and refrigerate to allow frosting to set!

-Slice into 12-15 pieces and enjoy your sugar free, low carb red velvet sheet cake!
+Slice into 12-15 pieces and enjoy your sugar free, low carb red velvet cake!

 Tips For Making This Red Velvet Sheet Cake

-• This cake is not too sweet, but the frosting can be, so adjust sweetness to taste and add as much as you like.
+• This red velvet sheet cake is not too sweet, but the frosting can be, so adjust sweetness to taste and add as much as you like.
 I always like to use less than the specified amount and then taste to see if I need more.

 • You can replace granulated monk fruit 1:1 with white sugar if you aren't following a sugar free, low carb diet.